Writing The Key with Hearts was pure pleasure.

 The leash held him back.
 He strained against it then lunged again, but his paws didn’t find grass beneath him.
 His claws scrabbled on the pavers.
 He barked.

-Happy Birthday to these February Books,
+Happy Birthday to these February Books!

-All from M.A.
-Lee!
+3 from M.A.
+Lee

 cover design by Deranged Doctor Design